admidori/cosense-cli/README.md

 ```

 ### For Windows users
 If you install the CLI tool created by Python for the first time, this program may not be operational.
 Please execute the below on your PowerShell before executing this program.
 ```sh
 $env:PATH += ";" + (Get-Item (python -m site --user-site)).parent.fullname + "\Scripts"
 ```
 (Reference: https://zenn.dev/kumazo/articles/35215498b86939)

-#### Note
-Windows support is not enough.
-So sometimes the layout is broken.
-If you are a Windows hacker, please contribute to our repository ;)

 ## Basic Use
 ### Commandline